-Inflectra is a prescription medication approved by the Food and Drug Administration (FDA) for the treatment of active psoriatic arthritis and chronic severe plaque psoriasis.
+Inflectra is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for the treatment of active psoriatic arthritis and chronic severe plaque psoriasis.
 In cases of plaque psoriasis, Inflectra may be considered when systemic therapy is warranted and other medications are less appropriate.
-Inflectra may be referred to by its drug name, Infliximab-dyyb.
+Inflectra may be referred to by its drug name, infliximab-dyyb.

 Inflectra is a biosimilar of Remicade.
 As defined by the FDA, a biosimilar is a biological product that is approved based on a showing that it is highly similar to an already-approved biological product.